Inés Echeverría Bello

+Inés Echeverría Bello (22 December 1868–13 January 1949) was a Chilean writer and feminist.

+Early life and education

+Inés Elena Echeverría Bello was born on 22 December 1968 in Santiago to an upper class Catholic Chilean family.
+Echeverría's father, Félix María Echeverría Valdés (1841–1915), was a lawyer and member of the Conservative Party.
+Echeverría's mother, Inés Bello Reyes, was the granddaughter of Andrés Bello and a member of the prominent Bello family.

+Echeverría's mother died shortly after childbirth, and Echeverría was subsequently raised by her paternal aunt, Dolores Echeverría Valdés.
+Educated at home by a governess, Echeverría was instructed in religion, music, embroidery, French and English.
+As a child Echeverría began keeping a diary in French.

+On 10 April 1892, Echeverría married Joaquín Larraín Alcalde, a Captain in the Chilean Army.
+Together Larraín and Echeverría had four daughters, Rebeca, Inés, Luz and Iris.

+Career

 Inés Echeverría Bello was a rebel against the conservative conventions of her social class regarding the role of women.
 In 1904, she published her first book Hacia el Oriente under an anonymous name.
 Later she used the pseudonym Iris, as well as Inés Bello and Rainbow.

 After a long trip to Europe and the Holy Land, in 1905, across the birth of her fourth and only daughter, and the publication of her first book, she started literary gatherings in her house that were attended by the intellectual elite of the time, with people like Augusto D'Halmar, Luis Orrego Luco, Joaquín Edwards Bello, Mariano Latorre, Fernando Santiván, among others.
 In 1910 she published four books that made a big impact due to their critical content: Perfiles Vagos, Tierra Virgen, Emociones Teatrales y Hojas Caídas.
 Echeverría's first publications were the Perfiles Vagos, a record of her extensive travels through Europe, and Tierra Virgen, a study of Southern Chile.
 Her next writings, a series of articles, were contributed to Chilean magazines.
 In 1914, Echeverría published in Paris a novel Entre Deux Mondes, which received favorable recognition.
 It was followed in 1917, by La Hora de Queda, whose theme was based on the life of the South American resident in the French capital.
 In 1918, Echeverría contributed articles to "La Nación".
 Besides the works mentioned and her writings in "El Mercurio", "Familia", "Zig-Zag", and "Sucesos", she published Emociones Teatrales, a collection of theatrical criticisms.